teras/keydeck/Configuration.md

 ## Graphics Rendering

-The `draw` configuration enables dynamic graphical visualizations on buttons, such as progress bars, gauges, level meters, and multi-bar displays.
+The `draw` configuration enables dynamic graphical visualizations on buttons, such as progress bars, gauges, and multi-bar displays.
 Graphics are rendered in real-time based on data from services, creating visual dashboards for system monitoring and status indicators.

 **Rendering Pipeline**: Graphics are composited in this order:
 1. Background color